betterscientificsoftware/bssw.io/CuratedContent/FiveSelfishReasonsToWorkReproducibly.md

 # Five Selfish Reasons to Work Reproducibly
 <!--deck text start-->
 Are you selfish enough?
 How can working reproducibly help you?
-This article is a quick read and will help you to ensure your work is reproducible to gain benefits for you.
+There are many discussions about the benefits of reproducibility for organizations and projects.
+This article explains the reasons it benefits you.

 <!--deck text end-->